pycontribs/pyrax/docs/cloud_files.md

     print "Calculated checksum:", chksum
     print "Stored object etag:", obj.etag

 Most of the time, though, you won't have raw text in your code to store; the more likely situation is that you want to store files that exist on your computer into Cloud Files.
 The way to do that is essentially the same, except that you call `upload_file()`, and pass the full path to the file you want to upload.
-Additionally, specifying the object's name is optional, since pyrax will use the name of the file as the stored object name by default. `upload_file()` accepts the same `etag` parameter that `store_object()` does, and etag verification works the same way.
+Additionally, specifying the object's name is optional, since pyrax uses the name of the file as the stored object name by default. `upload_file()` accepts the same `etag` parameter that `store_object()` does, and etag verification works the same way.

     pth = "/home/me/path/to/myfile.txt"
     chksum = pyrax.utils.get_checksum(pth)